taunoha/wp-plugin-vue-boilerplate/README.md

-# Starter plugin to use Vue in your custom WordPress shortcode
+# A starter plugin to use Vue in your custom WordPress shortcode

 This plugin introduces a shortcode for your WordPress theme.
 WordPress replaces this shortcode with a Vue-powered UI.
 It allows you to use a Vue-based stateful and reactive application on your WordPress site with minimal configuration.